ScottJDaley/ada/README.md

   exclusively iron ore and coal, but only minimizing iron ore.
 Alternate recipes are allowed.
 - `/ada produce ? iron rods from 60 iron ore`: Produce as many iron rods as possible from 60 iron ore.
 - `/ada produce ? iron rods from only 60 iron ore`: Produce as many iron rods as possible from exclusively 60 iron ore.
-- `/ada produce ? power from 240 crude oil with only fuel generators`: Produce as much power as possible from only 240 crude oil only using fuel generators (no other generators allowed).
+- `/ada produce ? power from 240 crude oil and only fuel generators`: Produce as much power as possible from only 240 crude oil only using fuel generators (no other generators allowed).
 - `/ada produce 60 modular frames without refineries`: Produce exactly 60 modular frames without using any refineries, minimizing unweighted resources.
-- `/ada produce ? iron rods from 10 constructors`: Produce as many iron rods as possible from 10 constructors.
+- `/ada produce only ? iron rods from 10 constructors`: Produce as many iron rods as possible from 10 constructors.
-- `/ada produce ? iron rods from only 10 constructors and _ smelters`: Produce as many iron rods as possible from only 10 constructors and however many smelters.
+- `/ada produce only ? iron rods from only 10 constructors and _ smelters`: Produce as many iron rods as possible from only 10 constructors and however many smelters.

 ## Hosting ADA yourself